Short Answer

 Think of it this way.
 If your car's frame is bent, new tires won't fix the problem.
 They'll just wear out faster.
 The same logic applies to your body.
 Pain relievers, muscle relaxers, and even standard adjustments can provide temporary relief, but if the underlying structure hasn't changed, the pain comes back.

-According to the American Chiropractic Association, back pain is the single leading cause of disability worldwide, and most cases are mechanical in origin.
-That means the problem isn't a disease.
-It's a structural issue that can be corrected with the right approach.
+According to the American Chiropractic Association, back pain is one of the leading causes of disability worldwide, and many cases are mechanical in origin.
+That does not mean every case is a chiropractic case.
+It means a careful exam matters before choosing a care path.

 Why Chronic Pain Keeps Coming Back